cecileHBH/Coursera_Capstone/report.md

 It appears the dataset is unbalanced concerning the severity.

-There is multiple ways to correct a dataset in order to have a balanced one.
+There is multiple ways to correct a dataset in order to have a balanced one<sup>4</sup>.
 Undersampling methods like [Random Undersampling](https://imbalanced-learn.readthedocs.io/en/stable/generated/imblearn.under_sampling.RandomUnderSampler.html#imblearn.under_sampling.RandomUnderSampler), [Edited Nearest Neighbours](https://imbalanced-learn.readthedocs.io/en/stable/generated/imblearn.under_sampling.EditedNearestNeighbours.html#imblearn.under_sampling.EditedNearestNeighbours) or [Tomek Links](https://imbalanced-learn.readthedocs.io/en/stable/generated/imblearn.under_sampling.TomekLinks.html#imblearn.under_sampling.TomekLinks), could be used, but it would lead to having only 29175 data for each severity and we would lost the advantage of a 3.5 million records.

 We also have oversampling methods like [Random Over-Sampling](https://imbalanced-learn.readthedocs.io/en/stable/generated/imblearn.over_sampling.RandomOverSampler.html#imblearn.over_sampling.RandomOverSampler), [SMOTE](https://imbalanced-learn.readthedocs.io/en/stable/generated/imblearn.over_sampling.SMOTE.html#imblearn.over_sampling.SMOTE) or [ADASYN](https://imbalanced-learn.readthedocs.io/en/stable/generated/imblearn.over_sampling.ADASYN.html#imblearn.over_sampling.ADASYN) where we would generate additional data of the minority class and keep all the majority class.
 However, oversampling the minority class can lead to overfitting the model, since it will introduce duplicate instances of a set that is already small.